Wilson110/100DaysOfCode/PrinceTribute/README.md

 ## Specs
 * April 21, 2016 - We lost Prince.
 I began the project.
+* April 22, 2016 - Project finished

 ## Contribute
 Once the data library is built, users will be more than welcome to contribute by adding a quote to object array.
 Stay tuned for updates!

+Update: Project finished.
+Here's how to contribute:
+* Clone the repo
+* Add your favorite quote to the object array in the script.js file using key-value syntax
+* Submit pull request to merge